-Intelligent sensors to combat the plastic flood in Asian rivers
+Reducing the plastic flood in rivers with AI

 Millions of tons of plastic waste in the world's oceans threaten not only the fragile marine ecosystem, but also the human habitat.
 Particularly in the countries of Southeast Asia, vast quantities of plastic waste end up in rivers and from there in the open sea.
 To support national governments in their fight against plastic waste, the German Research Center for Artificial Intelligence (DFKI) has developed an algorithm that enables authorities to sift through and classify trash.